Working Sessions: Developing a Cultured Meat Safety Research Action Plan

 Three sessions will be held throughout 2024-2025.
 Each session will be 1 day, including lunch and coffee, followed by a networking session.

 December 12, 2024 – Austin, Texas: Co-sponsored by and co-located with the Society for Risk Analysis Annual Meeting.
-Apply for this session here.
+Thank you to everyone to joined!

 March 2025 – California: In collaboration with UC Davis Integrative Center for Alternative Meat and Protein (iCAMP) prior to Future Food-Tech San Francisco (March 13-14).
 The exact date & location will be announced soon.
 To receive updates about this session, fill out this form.